-On the plus side, you can easily operate this camera using only one hand once you have become accustomed to its layout.
-In addition, the overall layout is relatively simple and doesn’t take much time to acclimate yourself to it.
+On the plus side, you can easily operate this camera using only one hand once you have become accustomed to its button layout.
+In addition, the overall layout is relatively simple and doesn’t take much time to get used to.
 The dial system at the top is also extremely easy to use and clicks each time you make an adjustment.

 How It Displays

 This part of our Nikon Coolpix S7000 review is going to primarily focus on the display capabilities of this particular camera model.
 Sadly, this camera does not support a touchscreen display.
 That is one of the biggest downsides that we found with this particular model.
 With an estimated 460k dot count on the display, this model falls in the below average category compared to newer camera models.